-IFRS 9 establishes a three-stage approach for impairment of financial assets, based on whether there has been a significant increase in the credit risk of a financial asset.
-These three stages then determine the approach required to recognize expected credit losses and interest revenue
+IFRS 9 establishes a three-stage approach for impairment of financial assets, based on whether there has been a significant increase in the credit risk of the asset.
+These three stages then determine the approach required to recognize expected credit losses and interest revenue.
+The stages are further elaborated below.